Hampstead (film)

 Hampstead is a 2017 comedy-drama film directed by Joel Hopkins and written by Robert Festinger.
 It is based on the life of Harry Hallowes who successfully claimed ownership of a half-acre plot of Hampstead Heath.
 The film stars Diane Keaton, Brendan Gleeson, James Norton, Lesley Manville, Jason Watkins, Hugh Skinner, and Simon Callow.

 Hampstead was released in the United Kingdom by eOne on 23 June 2017.

 Production

 The story is based upon the real life events surrounding Harry Hallowes who first squatted on the site in 1987 after being evicted from his council flat in Highgate.
 Hallowes, who died aged 80 in 2016, battled for the legal rights to own the land on which he had built his shelter arguing that he had gained ownership by adverse possession.
 He was eventually awarded title to 7,000 ft2.

 On 20 October 2015 Diane Keaton and Brendan Gleeson joined the cast of the film.
 On 13 May 2016 Lesley Manville, James Norton, Jason Watkins, and Simon Callow joined the cast of the film.
 Principal photography began on 22 May 2016.

 Release

 The film was released on 23 June 2017 by Entertainment One Films.

+In February 2017, The Weinstein Company acquired the North American distribution rights with the studio planning a theatrical release sometime in 2017.
+However due to the Harvey Weinstein scandal, the film's rights were later bought back by its producers from Lantern Entertainment which acquired TWC's assets in May 2018.
+It was released theatrically on June 14, 2019 by IFC Films in the United States.